Skip to content

 Initiatives

-JMHCP supports several nationwide initiatives that can help communities improve their crisis responses, public safety efforts, and criminal justice and behavioral health system partnerships.
+JMHCP and Connect and Protect support several nationwide initiatives that can help communities improve their crisis responses, public safety efforts, and criminal justice and behavioral health system partnerships.
 Read more about these initiatives:

 Peer-to-Peer Learning Sites